 The separation roller MP is connected with the feed roller through the gear in the MP roller holder ASSY.
 When the separation roller is driven, therefore, the feed roller is also driven.
-At this time, the recording paper is drawn out of the MP tray by rotation of the paper feed roller MP contacted with the recording paper.
-The drawn recording paper is separated into individual sheets by the separation roller MP.
+At this time, the paper is drawn out of the MP tray by rotation of the paper feed roller MP contacted with the paper.
+The drawn paper is separated into individual sheets by the separation roller MP.

-3.3.7 Paper feeding from the LT tray (Tray2)
+3.3.7 Paper feeding from the tray 2

-The motor drive is transmitted to the some gears to rotate the feed roller, then the recording paper is drawn out of the LT tray.
-The drawn recording paper is separated into individual sheet by the separation roller and the separation pad, and fed to the machine by the feed roller TR.
+The motor drive is transmitted to the some gears to rotate the feed roller, then the paper is drawn out of the tray 2.
+The drawn paper is separated into individual sheet by the separation roller and the separation pad, and fed to the machine by the feed roller TR.